nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 ### Product Scope
 #### Target user profile

-* Students with time management issues/poor time management skills.
+* University students with poor time management skills who are struggling to allocate time efficiently for the numerous deadlines/tasks.
 * Users who are reasonably comfortable using CLI apps.

 #### Value proposition